 How To Paint or Stain Trim & Doors Using a Paint Sprayer

 Painting trim and doors in a room can often be overlooked.
-A new or updated paint color can put the finishing touch on an interior painting project.
-A paint sprayer is one of the best ways to eliminates brush marks and evenly coat the trim and door surface resulting in a professional finish.
+A new or updated paint colour can put the finishing touch on an interior painting project.
+A paint sprayer is one of the best ways to eliminate brush marks and evenly coat the trim and door surface resulting in a professional finish.

 WATCH: How to Spray Small Projects (3:12)

 - Magnum by Graco Paint Sprayer (visit Paint Sprayer category page to compare models)